Best IT Asset Management Tools in 2026: Compared for Hybrid IT Teams

 Step 5: Calculate total cost of ownership

 Don’t just look at the per-user or per-asset price.
 Factor in implementation time and consulting costs, training for your team, ongoing maintenance and administration effort, integration development or connector licensing, and annual contract uplift clauses.
 A tool that costs less upfront but requires a full-time administrator may cost more than a self-maintaining platform with a higher subscription fee.
+For options that balance cost and capability, see our list of budget-friendly ITAM software for enterprises.

 Step 6: Request demos with your real data